This document describes the core concepts and architecture of the Avalanche network.

 Different blockchain-based applications may require validators to have certain properties.
 For example, suppose there is an application that requires large amounts of RAM or CPU power.
 A Subnet could require that validators meet certain hardware requirements so that the application doesn’t suffer from low performance due to slow validators.

 As mentioned before, Avalanche is a network of blockchains.
 There are 3 blockchains that are inherent to the Avalanche network.
-They are validated by the Default Subnet.
+They are validated by the Primary Network.

 The X-Chain acts as a decentralized platform for creating and trading smart digital assets.
 (Think X for eXchanging assets.)
 A smart digital asset is a representation of a real-world thing, such as an equity or bond, with a set of rules that govern its behavior, like “can’t be traded until tomorrow” or “can only be sent to US citizens.”